haskell/containers/containers/docs/sequence.rst

 ------------------

-When using ``Sequence`` in a Haskell source file you should always use a ``qualified`` import becasue it exports names that clash with the standard Prelude (you can import the type constructor and some operators on their own though!).
+When using ``Sequence`` in a Haskell source file you should always use a ``qualified`` import because it exports names that clash with the standard Prelude (you can import the type constructor and some operators on their own though!).